laravel/docs/helpers.md

 <a name="method-fluent-str-substrreplace"></a>
 #### `substrReplace` {.collection-method}

-The `substrReplace` method replaces text within a portion of a string, starting at the position specified by the third argument and replacing the number of characters specified by the fourth argument.
-Passing `0` to the method's fourth argument will insert the string at the specified position without replacing any of the existing characters in the string:
+The `substrReplace` method replaces text within a portion of a string, starting at the position specified by the second argument and replacing the number of characters specified by the third argument.
+Passing `0` to the method's third argument will insert the string at the specified position without replacing any of the existing characters in the string:

     use Illuminate\Support\Str;